Blog

 4. Blocklist

 Sometimes you may want to avoid emailing certain recipients.
 You might have discovered catch-all domains while verifying your email list with a checker like MailerSend's inbuilt email verification tool.
 Or perhaps you need to block someone that asked you to delete their data for GDPR purposes.
-Such blocked email addresses are listed here under the Blocklist tab.
+The blocklist can act as your custom list where you can create rules to add email addresses based on regular expressions.

 Adding emails to suppression lists